coronacurves/products/README.md

 This repository contains work-product documents that others may find helpful as they confront the epidemic.
+All documents are in the public domain.
+They are not endorsed by, nor represent the official policy of, the Department of Defense, the Air National Guard, or the California Military Department.

 ## R<sub>0</sub> vs. R<sub>e</sub> vs. Doubling Time -- Which to Follow during an Epidemic?